KarlGong/ptest/README.rst

 =====
 ptest
 =====
-ptest is light testing framework for Python.
+ptest is a light testing framework for Python.

 Installation
 ------------